-The Company enters into interest rate swap contracts infrequently as they are only used to manage interest rate risk on long-term debt instruments and not for speculative purposes.
-The Company's significant contracts outstanding as of December 31, 2012 are summarized in the table that follow.
+The Company selectively enters into commodity swaps to effectively fix certain variable raw material costs.
 These swaps are used purely to stabilize the cost of components used in the production of certain of the Company's products.
 The Company generally accounts for the commodity swaps as cash flow hedges.
 As a result, the Company records the fair value of the contracts primarily through AOCI based on the tested effectiveness of the commodity swaps.
 The Company measures the effectiveness of cash flow hedges of anticipated transactions on a spot-to-spot basis rather than on a forward-to-forward basis.
 Accordingly, the spot-to-spot change in the derivative fair value will be deferred in AOCI and released and recorded on the Consolidated Statements of Operations in the same period that the hedged transaction is recorded.
 The time value component of the fair value of the derivative is deemed ineffective and is reported currently in "Interest expense" on the Consolidated Statements of Operations in the period which it is applicable.
 Any cash flows associated with these instruments are included in cash from operations in accordance with the Company's policy of classifying the cash flows from these instruments in the same category as the cash flows from the items being hedged.